agsb/minute/README.md

 Or a layout based on frequencies and finger movements, in classic or personal chosen texts, from Carpalx <http://mkweb.bcgsc.ca/carpalx/>, from Arensito <http://www.pvv.org/~hakonhal/main.cgi/keyboard>,

 All those are most based in thousands of classic texts, maybe from centuries and Google makes available at <https://ai.googleblog.com/2006/08/all-our-n-gram-are-belong-to-you.html>.
-There is a letter frequency site <letterfrequency.org>
+There is a letter frequency site <letterfrequency.org> and a word frequency site <http://www.newgeneralservicelist.org/>

 A great frequency analysis was made by Peter Norvig at <http://www.norvig.com/mayzner.html>, and Michael Dickens <https://mdickens.me/typing/theory-of-letter-frequency.html>.